Fadil Hadžić

 Fadil Hadžić (23 April 1922 - 3 January 2011) was a Croatian and Yugoslav film director, screenwriter, playwright and journalist, mainly known for his comedy films and plays.
 He was born in Bileća in Bosnia and Herzegovina, but mainly lived and worked in Zagreb, with the Croatian and wider Yugoslav productions.

 Biography

 Born in Bileća in Herzegovina, in what was then Yugoslavia, he went to study painting at the Academy of Fine Arts, University of Zagreb.
 He then worked on editing several popular magazines (Kerempuh, Vjesnik u srijedu, Telegram).
-He was also one of the founders of the prominent theatres Kerempuh (then called Jazavac) and Komedija in Zagreb, and also worked as the intendant at the Zagreb's Croatian National Theatre.
+He was also one of the founders of the prominent theatres Jazavac (today called Kerempuh) and Komedija in Zagreb, and also worked as the intendant at the Zagreb's Croatian National Theatre.